bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 I faced numerous challenges while building this serverless app.
 Chief among them was having to learn so many new technologies in such a short timespan.
 Other than making Object Oriented Programs in python, almost everything else was new.
 I had never used flask before, AWS is brand new to me and Serverless is a framework I had never heard about before.

 Another challenge was dealing with DynamoDB.
 DynamoDB is a noSQL database that uses a hash function to organise data accross partitions.
 This means that data is not necesarilly stored in the order in which it is inputed.
 In order to combat this I stored the dates in the database as timestamps which would theoretically allow me to order the records based on when they were entered.
-I used the boto3 client to interact with the database and stored each of the record ID's as a UUID ensuring that records cannot be overwrriten by accident.
+I used the boto3 client to interact with the database and stored each of the record ID's as a UUID ensuring that records have a unique ID.

 I also faced issues storing numbers in the database, the boto3 client was rejecting int and float values which meant that they had to be converted into string values going into the database and back to number values when coming out.
 This was not ideal and if I had more time I would have liked to conduct more research into this issue.

 I also would have probably used mongoDB instead of DynamoDB given more time.
-Since the records are essentially a time series, a noSQL structure makes sense.
-MongoDB would have allowed me to sort values in the database by any of the attributes and this would have made more sense in hindsight.
+Since the records are essentially a time series, a noSQL structure makes sense, however MongoDB would have also allowed me to sort values in the database by any of the attributes and this would have made more sense in hindsight.

 ## Extending

-There are several ways in which I would enhance / extend this solution given more time.
+There are several ways in which one could enhance / extend this solution given more time.

+- Access Management:
-- I would manage credentials better, as it stands the IAM user I am using has Admin privilidges and while this works, I could have limited access privilidges more.
+As it stands, the IAM user I am using has Admin privilidges and while this works, I could have limited access privilidges more.

+- More input Validation:
-- I would also perform more input validation.
-Right now, you can add transactions with an invalid transaction type.
+Right now, you can add transactions with an invalid transaction type, this should raise an error.

+- Withdrawals with the API:
-- I would have also like to make sure that you cannot add withdrawals through the API if there is not enough money in the account.
+The Api does not currently protect against makeing withdrawals when there is not enough money in the account.
 As it stands, you can add transactions to the API but it does not validate the balance.

+- Monitoring:
-- If I had more time to research, I would have also added monitoring for each endpoint.
-This would allow one to be aware of issues with AWS should they arise.
+This would allow one to be aware of issues with the AWS servers should they arise.

-- Lastly I would have liked to setup continuous deployment.
+- Continuous deployment:
 This would have been useful since the app would never be deployed without running tests first.
 This wasn't a mojor issue in the end since serverless makes it so easy to deploy the app.